Blockchain-Powered-eSIM/Kokio-docs/docs/kokio/landingIntro.md

 sidebar_position: 1
 ---

-# Kokio
+# Overview

 Fostering **True Ownership, Privacy and Security** in global connectivity.

 Koki'o allows users to purchase eSIMs and data bundles using both **crypto and FIAT**.
 With coverage in 200+ countries, including specialized regional and global plans, Koki'o provides users with the freedom to stay connected wherever they go.

 The application is entirely **Passwordless and keyless**, allowing users to authenticate and complete payments using their biometrics.